-During treatment, our expert dentists will administer a local anesthetic to the gums directly outside the offending tooth.
+During treatment, our expert dentists will administer a local anesthetic.
 This is to ensure that you are completely comfortable throughout the procedure.
 If you are particularly nervous about dental treatment, we do offer sedation dentistry to keep you comfortable and totally anxiety-free.
-Once you are comfortable, the doctor will access the infected interior of the tooth.
+Once you are comfortable, our doctor will access the infected interior of the tooth.

 Very delicate dental instruments are used to remove the infected tissue from the tooth and then very carefully clean the pulp chamber and root canals.
 An anti-bacterial salve may be applied to the tooth before it is filled with an inert cement-like compound.
 Once the doctor is happy that the tooth has been properly cleaned of infection, he will repair the drill hole by capping it with a strong and durable ceramic crown.
 This will restore both the function and give a beautiful cosmetic appearance to the tooth.

 After your Procedure